dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 {: .callout .note}
-NOTE: `NiceMock` and `StrictMock` only affects *uninteresting* calls (calls of *methods* with no expectations); they do not affect *unexpected* calls (calls of methods with expectations, but they don't match).
+NOTE: `NiceMock` and `StrictMock` only affects *uninteresting* calls (calls of *methods* with no expectations); they do not affect *unexpected* calls (calls of methods with expectations, but they don'type match).
 See [Understanding Uninteresting vs Unexpected Calls](#uninteresting-vs-unexpected).

 There are some caveats though (sadly they are side effects of C++'s